LazyBridge is the Python framework for composable LLM workflows.

 The LazyBridge ecosystem

 Not an agent framework — a composition runtime.
-Three focused packages, one mental model.
+A stable core, its extensions, and a finance data stack — one mental model.

 LazyBridge